phpearth/docs/oop/design-patterns/composite.md

----
-title: "Composite design pattern in PHP"
+# Composite design pattern in PHP
-updated: "March 10, 2017"
-permalink: "/articles/object-oriented-programming/design-patterns/composite/"
-redirect_from: "/faq/object-oriented-programming/design-patterns/composite/"
----

 ## See Also